kyma-project/kyma/docs/operation-guides/10-backup-kyma.md

 For example, Gardener uses [etcd](https://etcd.io/) as the Kubernetes backing store for all cluster data.
 Gardener runs periodic jobs to take major and minor snapshots of the etcd database to include Kubernetes objects in the backup.

-The major snapshot that includes all resources is taken on a daily basis, and minor snapshots happen every five minutes.
+The major snapshot that includes all resources is taken on a daily basis, while minor snapshots are taken every five minutes.

 If the etcd database experiences any problems, Gardener automatically restores the Kubernetes cluster using the most recent snapshot.